EdwardBerman/EdwardBerman/README.md

 @EdwardBerman
-I’m interested in scientific computing such as quantum computing and sage.
+Some interests include Gravitational Lensing, Computational Physics, Optimization, Machine Learning, Probability and Statistics, and misc.
+Data Science problems.
 Reach me at berman.ed@northeastern.edu

 <!---
 EdwardBerman/EdwardBerman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.